codecov/sourcegraph-codecov/README.md

 2. Click the `Coverage: N%` button to toggle Codecov test coverage background colors on the file (sign-in required)

 > The Codecov extension is enabled by default on Sourcegraph.com, so you don't need to add it from its [extension registry listing](https://sourcegraph.com/extensions/sourcegraph/codecov).

+#### With a self-hosted Sourcegraph instance and the browser extension

+If you're using a self-hosted Sourcegraph instance (not required), you need to explicitly enable Sourcegraph extensions.

+1. Open the Sourcegraph for Chrome/Firefox extension options page (by clicking the Sourcegraph icon in the browser toolbar)
+1. Check the box labeled **Use Sourcegraph extensions**